cypher256/java-extension-pack/README.md

     {
       "name": "JavaSE-17",
       "path": "C:\\Program Files\\java\\jdk-17.0.6",
-      "default": true // Runtime to use for No build tools projects },
+      "default": true // Runtime to use for No Build Tools projects },
     {
       "name": "JavaSE-21",